DOT Testing and Services

 If you are a DOT-regulated company required to have a DOT-compliant drug and alcohol program in place, we can provide your business with complete driver drug and alcohol testing and program services.
 These include:

-- Writing your drug-free workplace policy.
+- Writing your drug-free workplace policy

-- Collecting specimens and conducting driver drug and alcohol testing.
+- Collecting specimens and conducting driver drug and alcohol testing

-- Having all results verified by a medical review officer (MRO).
+- Having all results verified by a medical review officer (MRO)

-- Training your Designated Employer Representative.
+- Training your Designated Employer Representative

 Managing Your Driver Drug and Alcohol Test Program

-We strictly adhere to DOT compliance standards in all of our testing, which means when you use US Drug Test Centers, you can rest assured that your program will pass a DOT audit anytime.
+We strictly adhere to DOT compliance standards in all of our testing, which means when you use US Drug Test Centers, you can rest assured that your program will pass a DOT audit at any time.
 If you have employees fulfilling safety-sensitive roles within your business, we will help you develop a drug-free workplace program so that you and your staff are prepared for even random urine and breath alcohol tests requested by DOT.

 We handle workplace safety with the utmost care.
 Unlike other medical facilities that simply offer standard drug testing, we are qualified to offer DOT-compliant testing with all the required components.
 This is vital for businesses within the: